marinaPauw/Assurance/README.md

 If you do not plan to run random forest, Java is not required.
 You may also be asked by your computer to give permission when Java starts running. https://www.oracle.com/java/technologies/javase-jdk8-downloads.html

+For developers:
+A requirements.txt file exists to ease the installation of packages.
+Run the following from your virtual environment/root project directory: pip install requirements.txt